MaayanShiran/Ex.no.1/README.md

 ## Description

-This project is a login page that checks four conditions applied on internal mobile features to successfully log in:
+This project is a login page designed to ensure secure access by verifying specific conditions related to internal mobile features.
+To successfully log in, the user must meet the following criteria:

 1. Last 2 digits from the entered password must be less than the current battery level.
 2. The time of inputting the password must be between 9 AM and 7 PM.